Trainee Events and Meetings

 - Trainees’ Luncheon at the ACG Annual Meeting (October 18, 2015)

-The 2015 course is already full.
+The 2016 course is full.
 Nominations are no longer being accepted.

 This exciting and unique opportunity is for 2nd year fellows across North America.
 The College, through its Training Committee, sponsors a weekend course designed specifically for the 2nd year GI fellow.
 ACG covers travel, lodging and meal expenses for fellows-in-training to attend this meeting.